 EASY!
 You got this!
 Best Thanksgiving side!

-Make-ahead tip: Baked biscuits freeze well for up to 3 months.
+- Make Ahead Instructions: Baked biscuits freeze well for up to 3 months.
 Thaw overnight in the refrigerator and warm to your liking before enjoying.
 You can also freeze the biscuit dough.
 Prepare the dough through step 3.
 Wrap up tightly in plastic wrap and freeze for up to 3 months.
 Thaw overnight in the refrigerator and continue with step 4.
 Also, after step 3, you may wrap up the dough in plastic wrap and refrigerate for up to 2 days before continuing with step 4.